The Homeowners Guide to Creating an Energy Efficient or Passive Home

 Whilst these principles are mandatory in certified passive homes, successful integration into any design is highly effective with the right knowledge and experience, achieving a superior level of performance and energy efficiency.

-Whatever level you choose to build for your family, it is these key principles that are integral to a truly healthy, comfortable, and energy efficient home.
+Whatever your budget, it is these key principles that are integral to a truly healthy, comfortable, and energy efficient home.

 Energy modelling will provide tangible performance data for any homeowner seeking reassurance.